ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/vscode-tunnels.md

 ## Close a tunnel connection

-On both browser and desktop, click the lower left (which now shows the name of the connected tunnel) and select "Close Remote Connection" to disconnect from the tunnel server.
+On both browser and desktop, click the lower left (which now shows the name of the connected tunnel) and select `Close Remote Connection` to disconnect from the tunnel server.

 ## Summary

 VS Code tunnels and your GitHub account make it easy to connect to Arm machines running Linux for terminal access or to do development on a remote machine with VS Code.
 This is done without any open ports or SSH port forwarding.